 Any infringement of the school policy can mean a pupil’s access to ICT facilities will be restricted or withdrawn.
 The school will exclude pupils for serious abuse of the policy.

 We have a generation of children who increasingly identify their self-image with their on-line presence; their avatars, their usernames, the groups they join, the content they generate.
 For someone to have that element of their identity attacked is to feel a form of being haunted.
 Cyberbullying can take many forms and it is important for parents to monitor their child’s use of social network sites in the home.
 At school, all social network sites are blocked so pupils cannot use them, but occasionally the problems of poor netiquette are brought into school.
 In this case we inform parents and encourage them to work with their child to block particular 'friends’ then save and report any abusive messages to the police.
-Use the CEOP website and icon to report specific issues.
-On the front page of our website & here.
+Use the CEOP website and icon to report specific issues, on the front page of our website & below.